xOmarSaeed/be-assessment/README.md

 - APIs should be consuming and producing `application/json`. ✅
 - Authenication should be stateless. ✅
-- Each URL check may have the following options:
+- Each URL check may have the following options:✅
   - `name`: The name of the check.
   - `url`: The URL to be monitored.
   - `protocol`: The resource protocol name `HTTP`, `HTTPS`, or `TCP`.